Cheng0315/Cheng0315.github.io/_posts/2019-03-26-to_grow_as_a_developer.markdown

 ---

 Throughout my experience as a developer, I found that the best way to grow is to work through challenging concepts.
 So for my Rails with Javascript project, I challenged myself to create a full fledge ecommerce web application.

-Throughout the making of this project, I made many mistakes and learn many things from it.
 If you would like to check out the application's repo, click [here](https://github.com/Cheng0315/swift-kart)